top of page

 Shoshanna Reichman

-Shoshana is a second-year student in the Clinical Psychology PsyD program.
+Shoshana is a third-year student in the Clinical Psychology PsyD program.
 She earned her B.A. in Psychology from Yeshiva University as an Honors student.
 Prior to attending Ferkauf, Shoshana worked at two different labs.
 She was a Research Assistant to Dr. Vera Bekes at Ferkauf Graduate School of Psychology, where she assisted in ongoing psychological research on the empirical study of psychodynamic concepts in therapy.
 She was also a Research Assistant in the Developing Minds Lab under Dr. Lisa Chalik, where she worked on a study exploring how children think and learn about the social world.
 Shoshana also was a Psychology Intern at Gural JCC where she worked with participants in TBI group facilitating three-hour group therapy sessions focusing on cognitive retraining, physical strengthening, and rebuilding social skills.
 She also worked as a Direct Support Professional for Makor Women's League Homes for three years, where she managed group home residents with a team of two other staff members.
 Shoshana is currently an extern at Together CBT.
 Her clinical and research interests include understanding different facets of memory, specifically in individuals with depression.
 Email: sreichm1@mail.yu.edu

 Alumni